 However, organic fertilizer feeds the plants slowly for a long time.
 It also develops the soil condition but sometimes releases a terrible smell.

-There are two types of organic fertilizer such as-
+There are two types of organic fertilizers such as-

 1- Homemade Organic Fertilizer